Vishnu0208/trendspot-influencer-feed/README.md

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/de4f0dae-b7ba-46d1-8d49-be820142e9d1) and click on Share -> Publish.
+Simply open (https://lovable.dev/projects/de4f0dae-b7ba-46d1-8d49-be820142e9d1) and click on Share -> Publish.

-## Can I connect a custom domain to my Lovable project?
+## Can I connect a custom domain to my influencer project?

 Yes, you can!